Income Stability

 A large (and growing) number of Texans working these jobs face unpredictable schedules, fluctuating incomes, and lack access to paid leave, healthcare, and childcare.

-The benefits cliff is a phenomenon where even a small bump in income can result in the loss of public benefits such as subsidized childcare, housing, or nutrition benefits – leaving families financially worse off.
+In the United States, nearly 40% of households cannot cover a $400 expense.
+One unexpected cost – a car repair, medical emergency, or busted pipe – can lead them to depend on emergency food and other public benefits.
+The benefits cliff is a phenomenon where even a small bump in income can result in the loss of child care, housing, and nutritious food – leaving families financially worse off.
+Even small pay raises or additional work hours can push families off the cliff, undoing progress toward financial independence.
 Instead of serving as a bridge to stability, sharp cutoffs create a system where people are forced back into dependency.

 Income Instability